 Nelson Lakes National Park is 102,000 hectares of the northernmost Southern Alps, with amazing natural beauty to enjoy in the summer and winter.
 If you like to fish, the town of St. Arnaud is at the entrance of Nelson Lakes National Park.
 There, you can fish the lake or many of the pristine rivers.

-(About thirty minutes drive from Nelson)
+(About ninety minutes drive from Nelson)

 Even the town of Murchison, at Four Rivers Plain, is another popular spot for fly fishing.